Timid To Tuck?June 21, 2012

 Dr. Donaldson was interviewed in a Capital Style magazine article, “Timid To Tuck?”.
 The following is an excerpt.

 What is your surgeon’s specialty?

-Beyond just checking accreditation, make sure your physician is trained to treat the area of your body where you are having surgery.
+Beyond just checking accreditation, ensure your physician is trained to treat the area of your body where you are having surgery.
 That might sound like an obvious question, but it can be an issue, says Dr. Christine Sullivan.
 Dr. Jeffrey Donaldson agrees, saying he’s seen physicians in family practice or emergency medicine offering breast augmentation.
 “Know you are in a place with someone who’s been properly trained,” he says.

 Will the surgeon or his staff be disgusted by my body during my consultation?

 “We get that question a lot,” says Dr. Jeffrey Donaldson of Donaldson Plastic Surgery in Columbus.
 “Their perception is other people will be dis- gusted by it.
-Usually that’s not the case.
+Usually, that’s not the case.
 There’s a spectrum

 of appearance.
 In a plastic surgeon’s office, that’s what we see all day long.
 It’s nothing shocking to people who do this every day.”